Ahmed-Osama-Taha/feedback-app-project/README.md

-# 🚀 Full CI/CD Pipeline for 3-Tier Feedback App on AWS EKS
+# 🚀 Ahmed Ultimate CI/CD – 3-Tier Feedback App on AWS EKS

 This project demonstrates a **production-grade, GitOps-enabled DevOps pipeline** that deploys a 3-tier application (React, Flask, PostgreSQL) to **Amazon EKS**, with automation through **Azure DevOps**, infrastructure-as-code via **Terraform**, secure secrets management with **Vault**, and full observability using **Prometheus & Grafana**.